 Baltimore Crime Statistics

 When it comes to crime, Baltimore has always been painted in a bad light.
-Hollywood and television do not help this image, either, as movies and TV series like The Wire play on the drama that is the Baltimore crime scene.
+Perhaps you, or someone you know, is hesitant to move to Baltimore or even to visit based on its reputation.
+Hollywood and television do not help this image, either, as movies and TV series like The Wire play on the drama that is the Baltimore crime scene and hype it up to a mass audience.

 In the United States, there are two major crime data collection programs: the Uniformed Crime Reports (overseen by the FBI) and the National Crime Victimization Survey (Bureau of Justice Statistics).
 The Uniformed Crime Reports attempt to pull all law enforcement reports in the United States into one single report while the National Crime Victimization survey attempts to tackle crimes less likely to be reported or show up on the UCR.